-Clay has a significant role on the Volkswagen AG Independent Monitor and Auditor team overseeing VW's compliance with its U.S. criminal plea agreement and civil consent decree obligations concerning the company's diesel emissions fraud.
-He leads and manages working groups of attorneys, auditors, and consultants in reviewing, auditing, and testing aspects of the company's diesel remedial measures, including improvements to the compliance program.
-He also leads the team's report writing function.
+Clay had a significant role on the Volkswagen AG Independent Monitor & Auditor team that oversaw VW's compliance with its U.S. criminal plea agreement and civil consent decree obligations concerning the company's diesel emissions fraud.
+He led and managed working groups of attorneys, auditors, and consultants in reviewing, auditing, and testing aspects of the company's diesel remedial measures, including improvements to the compliance program.
+He also led the team's report writing function.

 Prior to joining Kilpatrick Townsend, Mr. Wheeler served as an Assistant United States Attorney for the Eastern District of North Carolina (2002-2011), and Chief of its Economic Crimes Section (2009-2011).
 As a federal prosecutor, Mr. Wheeler led teams consisting of AUSAs and federal agents in the investigation, prosecution, and, when necessary, trial of complex financial crimes.
 He worked extensively on securities and investment crimes, computer data theft, tax fraud (including cross-border offenses), money laundering, and health care fraud.